yanyaanliu/Kickstarter-analysis/README.md

 The most successful campaigns are the one with the lowest goals.
 The most successful goal range was "less than $1000" with 76% sucess rate, followed by the  "$1000 to $4999" range with 73% sucess rate.
 Campaign goals over $20,000 have a larger percentage of "failed" than the percentage of "successful".
-Campaign goals of "$45000 to $49999" and $50,000 or more" are the most unsucessful with 100% and 88% faiure rate respectively.
+Campaign goals of "$45000 to $49999" and $50,000 or more" are the most unsucessful with 100% and 88% failure rate respectively.
 ![Outcomes based on goal](/Resources/Outcomes_vs_Goals.png)

 - What are some limitations of this dataset?